Diderot-Language/examples/README.md

 Diderot is a new language, so patience and constructive engagement is appreciated.
-You can help by testing and improving the instructions below on how to build Diderot compiler, trying out the example programs and reporting any problems or confusion, or contributing new example programs.
+You can help by testing and improving the instructions below on how to build the Diderot compiler, trying out the example programs and reporting any problems or confusion, or contributing new example programs.
 Join the [diderot-language](https://goo.gl/kXpxhV) Google group to communicate with us.